IS 3D PRINTING COSPLAY THE SOLUTION FOR YOU?

-LW-PLA is the solution for backpains, aching shoulders, sore fingers and those long hours of carrying around hefty props.
-Printed parts are feather light, yet retain good strength and are easy to cut, trim and sand.
+LW-PLA is the solution for back pains, aching shoulders, sore fingers and those long hours of carrying around hefty props.
+Printed parts are light as a feather, yet retain excellent strength and are easy to cut, trim and sand.

 LW-PLA reduces the weight of printed parts up to 65% compared to regular PLA!

 Control extruded volume of material by regulating printing temperature.
-At around 230C LW-PLA starts foaming and can increase its volume by nearly 3 times.
+At around 230°C (446°F), PLA starts foaming and can increase its volume by nearly 3 times.

-With one spool LW-PLA you can print as much as with 3 regular spools of PLA, due to the 3x lower material multiplier / flow.
+With one spool of LW-PLA, you can print as much as with 3 regular spools of PLA due to the 3x lower material multiplier/flow.
 Easy to cut, trim, sand and takes paint really well.

-Available in 6 colors: Natural, Black, Gray Silver, Yellow & Red
+Available in 6 colors: Natural, Black, Gray Silver, Green, Yellow and Red

 A natural appearance.

-The first of its kind: a filament with actual metal in it, as highly dosed as physically possible, for FDM/FFF 3D printing!
+The first of its kind – a filament containing actual metal!
+It is as highly dosed as possible for FDM/FFF 3D printing!

-Bronzefill, copperfill and steelfill look amazing, but are about three to four times as heavy as regular PLA.
-For cosplay it can, however, be of great use for jewelry, adornments, details for weapons and armor or, for example, such as printing the 'Hand of the King' pin from the tv show Game of Thrones/The House of The Dragon.
+bronzeFill, copperFill, and steelFill look amazing, but are about three to four times as heavy as regular PLA.
+For cosplay, however, it can be of great use for jewelry, adornments, details for weapons and armor, or, for example, printing the 'Hand of the King' pin from the TV show Game of Thrones/The House of The Dragon.

-A special highly concentrated phosphorescent pigment is matched with our PLA/PHA compound, so it’ll print just like our other PLA/PHA 3D printing filaments.
+A special, highly-concentrated phosphorescent pigment is matched with our PLA/PHA compound, allowing it to print just like our other PLA/PHA 3D printing filaments.
 It is by far one of the most fun filaments!

-Solely in need of a glass-look, so you can fit it with LED's, make sure to check out PLA/PHA Green, Red or Violet Transparent.
-These seethrough filaments guide light really well and make for a high quality look.
+If you’re solely in need of a glass-effect for fitting with LEDs, make sure to check out PLA/PHA Green, Red or Violet Transparent.
+These see-through filaments transmit light really well and make for a high-quality look.

 In the above picture, we printed a Glass (Malachite) War Axe from Skyrim with PLA/PHA PALE GOLD and PLA/PHA Green Transparent.